OverCat2000/notes/Data Ethics/Start.md

 3. it offers customer some measure of **support**.
 4. agrees with promises made by the companies.

+## personal data and data subject

 >determining the utilization of personal data is challenging since it does not exist in isolation and one's personal data overlaps with others or with a group.

+>personal data should be processed with legitimate consent from the data subject.

+data subject should know
+	purpose of using data.
+	how data is going to be used for achieving said purpose.